ParallelMaths/parallel/pages/8-09-weird-shapes.md

 * [x] E) ‘A is false’

 ^^^ hint id=1
-Statements C and D cannot be true.
-So, that narrows the options to A, B and E.
+Statements C and D cannot be true, so that narrows down the options to A, B and E.
 ^^^

 ---